jeerovan/auto-wallpaper-changer/README.md

           ```

   -   **Windows (Task Scheduler)**:
-    1. Open Task Scheduler.
+    1. Change NAME in the Windows/script.ps1.
-    2. Create a new task to run every hour.
+    2. Open task scheduler (taskschd.msc) and Create a new task to run every hour.
     3. Set the action to "Start a program" and use `powershell.exe` with the argument `-ExecutionPolicy Bypass -File "C:\Users\<USERNAME>\auto-wallpaper-changer\Windows\script.ps1"`.
 ---